grumpy-systems/website/content/posts/2025/extending-a-ups-with-a-power-station.md

   safe.
 * **Passthrough Charging or a UPS Mode** - Different brands call this different things, but this allows the station to output power as it's charging.
-When AC Power is present, that's passed to the output and the battery is only switched on when no AC input is present.
+When AC Power is present, it's passed to the output and the battery is only switched on when no AC input is present.
 Some units have slow chargers that don't allow this, so be sure to check.

-The rest, like app control, are all immaterial.
+Other features, like app control, are all immaterial.

 ## Wait, But What About Clean Shutdowns?